yacosta738/yacosta738.github.io/src/pages/blog/s-the-single-responsibility-principle.md

 ---
-title: "[S] The Single Responsibility Principle"
+title: '[S] The Single Responsibility Principle'
 description: The Single Responsibility Principle (SRP) is a key design principle that promotes modular and maintainable code.
 It states that each class should have only one responsibility or job to do.
 This blog post explains the